Belarus Entry Requirements

 Alcohol

-Up to 3 liters of alcoholic beverages (including up to 2 liters of spirits)
+3 liters of alcoholic beverages

 Tobacco

-Up to 200 cigarettes, or 50 cigars, or 250 grams of tobacco products
+200 cigarettes or 50 cigars or 250 g tobacco

 Currency